William Pulteney, 1st Earl of Bath: Ministerial offices

 Pulteney was Secretary at War from 1714 to 1717 in the first ministry of George I, and was on the committee of secrecy on the Treaty of Utrecht, formed in April 1715.
 Two years later, on 6 July 1716, he became one of the privy council.
 When Townshend was dismissed, in April 1717, from his post of Lord Lieutenant of Ireland, and Walpole resigned, they were followed in their retirement by Pulteney.

 The crash of the South Sea Company restored Walpole to the highest position, but all he offered to Pulteney was a peerage.
 Pulteney rejected the offer, but in May 1723 Pulteney agreed to accept the lucrative but insignificant post of Cofferer of the Household.
 However, when he found himself neglected, he opposed the proposition of Walpole to discharge the debts of the civil list, and in April 1725 was dismissed from his sinecure.

-He was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from George Frideric Handel, Giovanni Bononcini and others.
+Pulteney was one of the original backers of the Royal Academy of Music, establishing a London opera company which commissioned numerous works from George Frideric Handel, Giovanni Bononcini and others.
+He was a member of the Hanover Club.